-Research indicates that a concussion can affect a student’s school performance in both cognitive activities (school work) and physical activities (physical education program/interschool activities).
-Research also indicates that engaging in cognitive and /or physical activities, while a child has a suspected and/or diagnosed concussion, can worsen concussion symptoms and delay the student’s recovery.
+Research indicates that a concussion can affect a student’s school performance in both cognitive activities (school work) and physical activities (physical education program/inter-school activities).
+Research also indicates that engaging in cognitive and/or physical activities, while a child has a suspected or diagnosed concussion, can worsen concussion symptoms and delay a student’s recovery.

 Concussions that Occur During School-Organized Activities

 Concussions that occur in school-organized activities will be documented and managed through our Board’s Concussion Protocol.
 Through the collaborated efforts of a school team, partnered with parents/guardians and the medical support team, a student will participate in the steps of the Return to Learn and the Return to Physical Activity plans.
 A student’s progress will be documented, and continuously monitored through frequent communication between the school and home, until full-recovery has occurred.

 Concussions that Occur Off School Property

 Concussions often occur off school property (e.g., at home, in a car accident, or during a recreational sporting activity).
 In order to appropriately manage the concussion, it is necessary for a school to initiate the Return to Learn and the Return to Physical Activity plans.
 These plans are designed to minimize the risk of further injury and prevent the worsening of a concussion.